wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-sql-server-provision-resource-manager.md

 | **AKV Principal Secret**|AKV Integration creates a credential within SQL Server, allowing the VM to have access to the key vault.
 Choose a name for this credential. | 9VTJSQwzlFepD8XODnzy8n2V01Jd8dAjwm/azF1XDKM=|
 |**Credential name**|Choose a name to identify this credential.| mycred1|

-For more information, see [Configure Azure Key Vault Integration for SQL Server on Azure VMs](/documentation/articles/virtual-machines-sql-server-azure-key-vault-integration).
+For more information, see [Configure Azure Key Vault Integration for SQL Server on Azure VMs](/documentation/articles/virtual-machines-sql-server-azure-key-vault-integration/).

 ## 5. Review the Summary
 Review the summary and click **OK** to create SQL Server, resource group, and resources specified for this VM.
-You can monitor the deployment from the Azure Management Portal.
+You can monitor the deployment from the azure portal.
 The **Notifications** button at the top of the screen shows basic status of the deployment.

 ##<a id="Open"> Open the virtual machine using Remote Desktop and complete setup
 Follow these steps to use Remote Desktop to open the virtual machine: